min2ha/ukwa-site/content/target/57643/index.en.md

   "subject": "Brexit"
 }

-# LocalGov: Council leaders call for ‘swift’ safeguarding of EU citizens

 The leaders of three London councils wrote directly to the EU’s chief negotiator on Brexit, urging him to safeguard the rights of EU citizens living in the capital.